DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 First of all, you need to configure the Scheduler's resources.
 For that, add and configure the `Resources` plugin as described in [this article](./resources.md).

 After you've added the resources, you need to add the `GroupingState` plugin.
 Use this plugin's `grouping` property to specify grouping options.
 The grouping order depends on grouping options' order.
 Fro example, if you want to group the appointments by `members` and then by `location` resources, the first item of the `grouping` property should correspond to the `members` resource, the second - to the `location`.
+If the `grouping` property is not specified, the appointments will be grouped by the main resource.
 Then, you need to add the `IntegratedGrouping` plugin.
 And finally, if you want to display grouping headers, add the `GroupingPanel` plugin.

 In the following example the appointments are grouped by their `priorityId` resource: